The History of Burrell House - the home of Winchester Hospice

 Now, the legacy of Augusta Burrell and Burrell House will continue as the central location for specialist and end of life care for residents in and around Winchester.

-We need over £2.5 million to renovate Burrell House and turn it into a hospice.
+We need nearly £3 million to renovate Burrell House and turn it into a hospice.
 Thanks to a generous legacy donation, part of the money is already in place but we need your help to convert this building into its former glory as a landmark in our community.